rakvat/ant_sim/README.md

 In the basic version of the example, the ants just check the area within their vision to decide on their next move.

 In the knowledge version the ants collectively build a shared knowledge map of the territory storing recent sugar availability.
-Sharing knowledge leads to better chance of surviving.
+Sharing knowledge leads to a better chance of surviving.

 ## How to Run